probablynotryan/pizzaorder/README.md

 #### By Ryan Bass (theryanbass@gmail.com)

-### This is our fourth project with Epicodus, demonstrating familiarness with objects and constructors.
+### This is our fourth project with Epicodus, demonstrating familiarity with objects and constructors.

 ## Technologies Used